tensorpack/benchmarks/ResNet-MultiGPU/README.md

 that `zmq-consume` is the fastest input pipeline compared to others here.
 It's also faster than `tensorflow/benchmarks` (tested on Jan 6 2018 with TF1.5.0rc0) when training real data.

-## Performance (image/second):
+## Performance @ Sep 2017:

-The following was tested with: TF v1.3.0-rc1-1302-g593dc8e on 8 P100s.
+Environment:
+* Software: TF v1.3.0-rc1-1302-g593dc8e; tensorpack 0.5.
+* Hardware: 8 P100s.

+Note that the latest source code uses new features in tensorpack and therefore won't work with tensorpack 0.5.
+Checkout an old version if you intend to repdouce these numbers.

 Experiments were not run for multiple times.
-So expect some variance in results.
+So expect some small variance in results.

 `variable-update=replicated`: